arananet/A600KB-PCBMembrane/README.md

 # A600BlueKBMembranetoPCB

 Replace your A600 blue keyboard membrane using PCB.

-Reverse engineered from an original blue membrane by @edu_arana in 2019.
+####Reverse engineered from an original blue membrane by @edu_arana in 2019.
+I make this available for the Amiga Community!
+AMIGAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA!.

 # Updates